 - your child's health card and proof of necessary vaccination

 - a registration certificate from the nearest municipality to your place of residence (certificado of empadronamiento).

 Good to know:

 Child care centers are generally open from 7am to 9pm, but school activities take place from 10am to 5pm.
 Some preprimary schools offer transport facilities for children.
-You are required to inquire with the chosen school before proceeding with registration.
+You are required to inquire with the chosen school or nursery before proceeding with registration.